ansible/ansible-documentation/docs/docsite/rst/getting_started_ee/introduction.rst

+:orphan:
 .. _introduction_execution_environments:

 Introduction to Execution Environments
 ======================================

+Visit the Ansible ecosystem documentation for detailed instructions on using execution environments.
+Return to :ref:`Getting started with Execution Environments<getting_started_ee_index>` for more information.

-Ansible Execution Environments aim to resolve complexity issues and provide all the benefits you can get from containerization.
+Ansible Execution Environments remove complexity from automation projects and provide all the benefits you can get from containerization.

 Reducing complexity
 -------------------